- grep Command in Linux

 Computer network traffic is the data moving across the network at a given time.
 Network bandwidth is the maximum amount of data that can be transmitted over the network in unit time.
 Computer networks face the possibility of network congestion, where excessive data is trying to pass through the network and there ...

 The ss command gives the socket statistics.
 It gives information about the network connections. ss is a replacement for the netstat command.

 By default, the ss command gives information about non-listening sockets.

 In Linux, each files has nine permission bits.
 There are three basic permissions, read (r), write (w) and execute (x), for a file.
 These three permissions are there for the owner (o) of the file, the group (g) set for the file and the “others” (o).
 The ls -l command displays ...

-- ip command in Linux
+- ip command in Linux with examples

 The iproute2 package contains utilities for network and traffic control.
 The major commands in iproute2 package are the ip command for IPV4 and IPV6 configuration and tc for traffic control.
 These commands replace the older ifconfig and the

 htop is a ncurses based program for viewing processes in a Linux system. htop gives visual indications about processor, memory and swap usage.

 vimdiff works on two, three or four files, opens each file in a separate window and highlights the differences between the files.
 The files can be edited using the vim commands. vimdiff is a useful tool for finding the differences between different ...

 Git is a software source code management (SCM) system, originally developed by Linus Torvalds in 2005 for management of Linux kernel source code.
 Using Git greatly simplifies the source code management functions for a project and improves the overall efficiency of the software development process.
 Git ...